1. Overview of what is Redis In-memory cache

-Redis is not only used for cache solutions and Session Management but you can say, this is more than caching.
-Redis is most widely used in caching solution space.
+Redis is not only used for cache solutions and Session Management, this is more than in-memory caching.
+Redis is most widely used in caching solution.
 Here, I’m going to share with you high level stuff about Redis one by one.
-I know, explaining all the things in one post is not feasible, it’s only high level.
+I know, explaining all the things in one post is not feasible, so I try to cover high level only in this post.

 - Data is being persistent in-memory as well as stored on disk that’s make Redis fast.